New Year’s Resolutions 2022

 So instead of telling yourself, “I am going to get in shape,” ask yourself what you want to achieve.
 Does “getting in shape” mean that you want to eat clean, get strong or reach a certain weight?
 By clearly defining your goals they become less overwhelming and more achievable.

-- Letting go of the Past – Moving on from difficult memories and freeing yourself any tangible reminders of the past, like an engagement ring or gifts from a former marriage.
+- Letting go of the past: Moving on from difficult memories by freeing yourself any tangible reminders of the past.
+Like an engagement ring or gifts from a former marriage.

 Despite the best of intentions, studies show that only 9% of people actually achieve their New Year’s goals.
 Don’t let this statistic deter you, with proper planning you can achieve all of your goals.
 Answer the questions below to see if your goals are attainable: